-Imagine what it would feel like to have constantly dry, itchy skin.
-Skin so irritated that it cracked, bled and peeled nearly every single day.
+Imagine what it would feel like to constantly have dry, itchy skin.
+Skin so irritated that it cracks, bleeds, and peels nearly every single day.

 “...Over 30 million Americans have some form of eczema.” - National Eczema Association

 While the term ‘Eczema’ is used to describe a variety of inflammatory skin conditions like atopic dermatitis, it generally means an allergic reaction on the skin that causes inflammation and irritation.
 Your skin becomes dry, itchy, and sensitive.
 If you’ve ever been unfortunate enough to contract poison ivy or poison oak, you’ve experienced symptoms similar to most forms of eczema.

 Eczema can present at any age and symptoms often worsen with stress.
 One research study compiled 45 years of medical documentation relating to eczema and stress.
 They found that stress has a direct effect on the skin through the inflammatory responses activated when we experience anxiety.
 These responses cause redness, swelling, and a painful itching-scratching cycle that only leads to higher levels of stress.

 “Let me start out by saying I am dealing with "mature" skin with eczema.
 Over the years I have tried literally every soap on the market.
 Some worked at first, but then over time they stopped.
 This soap I have been using a couple of weeks and I do believe I have found the one that will continue to work.
 My skin is very soft and supple and the dry patches that itch so badly, don't itch anymore.
 I have also been applying there unscented lotion and I like that very much also.
 Recommend anyone to try.” - Alma